m00qek/snes-game-patch-template/docs/template/making-game-available-to-ci.md

    - 5.4) Name it `DROPBOX_TOKEN`
    - 5.5) On `Value` paste the token generated on step `2.2`
    - 5.6) Click on `Add secret`

+Now the Github Actions have everything that they need to run.

 [dropbox]: https://www.dropbox.com/
 [create-app]: https://www.dropbox.com/developers/apps/create